Columbus mayor, Skip Henderson holds first State of the City address

-COLUMBUS, GA (WTVM) - Before a jam-packed room at Columbus State University’s Cunningham Center, Columbus’ newly installed mayor, Skip Henderson addressing the standing-room only crowd.
+COLUMBUS, GA (WTVM) - Before a jam-packed room at Columbus State University’s Cunningham Center on Friday, Columbus’ newly installed mayor, Skip Henderson spoke on the State of the City in 2019.

-For his first state of the city address, Henderson focusing on making Columbus a better and forward moving-city.
+For his first state of the city address, Henderson focused on making Columbus a better and forward moving-city.

 “We have challenges, but I think we are always going to have challenges.
 The key is how we pull together and collaborate and attack them,” said Henderson.